 - Strong leadership and organizational skills, including the ability to prioritize tasks for self and volunteers;

 - Ability/willingness to participate in physical labor in all weather conditions;

-- Ability to initiate, establish, and foster communication and teamwork by maintaining a positive, cooperative work atmosphere;
+- Ability to communicate and work on a team by maintaining a positive, cooperative work atmosphere;

 - Ability to exercise sound judgment and discretion, tact, and diplomacy;